Rain Barrels & Harvesting Rain Water

 · Utility knife or small saber saw to cut lid (if needed)

 · Screwdriver for hose clamp (if needed)

 Barrels — The best barrels to use are 45 to 60 gallon heavy-duty food-grade plastic barrels that are used to ship olives, peppers and other food stuffs to this country.
-Clean Virginia Waterways uses food barrels with two-part lids for our workshops and the workshops held by CVW's partners in Virginia.
+Food barrels with two-part lids work well.
 Plastic trash cans are usually too thin to be good barrels.
 Water is heavy, and most trash cans cannot handle the weight.

 · 2 Washers and 1 lock nut for the faucet

 · Screening.
 Buy a roll that is used to repair screen windows.
 Fiberglass fabric-like netting is easier to work with than the metal type.

 · Metal Hardware Cloth (optional).
 This metal mesh will keep children, pets and wildlife from falling into your barrel.

 · Hose adapter for your overflow.
 Many options here, depending on where you want your overflow to g).
 We use nice brass adapters.

 · Lock nut needed for the adapter.